Cao Cao: Evaluation

 During the Southern Song dynasty (1127–1279), Zhu Xi produced the Tongjian Gangmu (a condensed version of Sima Guang's Zizhi Tongjian), in which he regarded Shu Han as the legitimate successor to the Han dynasty and denounced Cao Cao as cuan ni (篡逆).
 (Note: The term cuan ni (篡逆) is composed of two Chinese characters which mean "usurp" and "defy" respectively.
 In ancient China, it was used as a derogatory term in political contexts to accuse persons of harbouring the intention of usurping the emperor's throne, which was regarded as treasonous in nature.
 See the dictionary definition of 篡逆.)

 In the Ming dynasty (1368–1644), Luo Guanzhong wrote the historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.
 Cao Cao was cast as a primary antagonist in the novel.

 The 20th-century writer Lu Xun once said: "Actually, Cao Cao was a very capable person and was at least a hero.
 I may not agree with Cao Cao, but I am nonetheless always very impressed with him."

 Mao Zedong was known to be a great admirer of Cao Cao and he actively advocated providing historical "redress" for the warlord.
 His praise on Cao Cao centred on three aspects: Cao Cao's literary talents (poetry and writings); Cao Cao's contributions to the unification of China (after the Three Kingdoms period); Cao Cao's determination in the face of adversity.

 Modern historians such as Lü Simian, and Yi Zhongtian have written books to present more balanced views of Cao Cao.
 Between 2006 and 2007, Yi Zhongtian conducted a series of 52 lectures about the Three Kingdoms, of which nearly a third focused on Cao Cao, on the CCTV programme Lecture Room.
 (Note: Yi Zhongtian's lecture series was called Pin San Guo (品三国; Analysis of the Three Kingdoms).
 He wrote a two-part book, also titled Pin San Guo, about his lecture series, including some information which was not covered in the lectures.)

+Outside China, Cao Cao was appraised by Indonesian president Prabowo Subianto who wrote an excerpt of Cao Cao's leadership style in his book On the Art of Military Leadership.
+In his entry, Prabowo praised Cao Cao as a brilliant leader who fought with his soldiers together at the frontlines and loyal to Emperor Xian and states that what can be learned from Cao Cao is his loyalty.
+He also praised Cao Cao as sincere to his troops as his troops were not surprisingly willing to die for Cao Cao, stating that a leader who is loyal to his subjects will earn the loyalty of his subjects in return.